Symptom of bipolar disorder

 During the assessment interview, the depressed patient may speak and respond slowly.
 She may complain of difficulty concentrating or thinking clearly but usually isn't obviously disoriented or intellectually impaired.

 Physical examination may reveal reduced psychomotor activity, lethargy,low muscle tonus, weight loss, slowed gait, and constipation.
-The patient may also report sleep disturbances (falling asleep, staying asleep, or early morning awakening), sexual dysfunction, headaches, chest pains, and heaviness in the limbs.
+The patient may also report sleep disturbances (falling asleep, staying asleep, or early morning awakening), headaches, chest pains, and heaviness in the limbs.
 Typically, symptoms are worse in the morning and gradually subside as the day goes on.

 Concerns about her health may be come hypochondriacal: She may worry excessively about having cancer or some other serious illness.
 In an elderly patient, physical symptoms may be the only clues to depression.